An adversary bound for quantum signal processing

 The $\gamma_2$-bounds are semidefinite programs that are central in the query complexity setting.
 The first $\gamma_2$-bound in the context of state conversion was introduced in~\cite{leeQuantumQueryComplexity2011}, then further refined in~\cite{belovsOneWayTicketVegas2023}.
 As we shall review, the feasible solutions to the $\gamma_2$-bounds correspond precisely to the quantum query algorithms for state conversion.
-These are nothing more than an extension of the generalized adversary bound, which characterizes the query complexity of function evaluation problems~\cite{hoyerNegativeWeightsMake2007}. \begin{definition}[Unidirectional relative $\gamma_2$-bound~\cite{belovsOneWayTicketVegas2023}] Fix a $D \times D$ Hermitian matrix $E = \qty{ e_{xy} }$ and a $D \times D$ Hermitian block matrix $\Delta = \qty{ \Delta_{xy} }$ where each block is $\Delta_{xy}: \calM \rightarrow \calM$ for some Hilbert space $\calM$.
-Define $\gammatwo(E \,|\, \Delta)$ as the optimal value of the following semidefinite program:
+These are nothing more than an extension of the generalized adversary bound, which characterizes the query complexity of function evaluation problems~\cite{hoyerNegativeWeightsMake2007}.

+{In the following, a $D \times D$ matrix for a set $D$ is intended to be a $|D| \times |D|$ matrix whose entries are indexed by elements of $D$.}